Performance Optimization Guide

 • Move high I/O workloads to faster storage

-• Enable writeback caching if safe
+• Enable writeback caching if data loss is acceptable

 Memory Pressure

-Symptoms: High swap usage, OOM kills
+High swap usage, OOM kills

 • Enable KSM for memory deduplication